-Below is a review of some of the pros and cons of providing an indoor bathroom option for your dog.
+Below is a review of some of the pros and cons of pee pad training for your puppy.

 - Can be convenient: You can place pee pads anywhere.
 In many cases, it may also be quicker and more easily accessible to get to a pee pad, rather than outside or all the way down the elevator, before an accident happens.
 For example, if you are mobility impaired or live on an upper floor of a tall apartment building, it's much easier to get your puppy to their pee pad area than make the long trip downstairs to get them outside.

-- Easy clean-up: Like a diaper, they soak up the mess and you can simply toss them in the trash.
+- Easy clean-up: Like a diaper, pee pads soak up the mess, and you can simply toss them in the trash.
 Or you can buy reusable, washable ones.

-- Weather friendly: For all those times when it’s just downright nasty out and the idea of taking your dog out to potty makes you want to cry, pee pads give your dog an indoor bathroom option.
+- Weather friendly: For all those times when it’s just downright nasty out, and the idea of taking your dog out to potty makes you want to cry, pee pads give your dog an indoor bathroom option.
 Some pups have a hard time going potty outside in inclement weather because they’re uncomfortable or distracted.
-No trip outside necessary for pee pad trained pups.
+No trip outside is necessary for pee pad-trained pups.

 - Chewing and shredding risk: Puppies like to explore the world with their mouths.
 Placing pee pads on the floor may just be an open invitation for your pup to go into shredding (and swallowing) mode.

-- Tasty snack: Some puppies like to eat their own stool (a habit known as coprophagia), if given the chance.
-Using potty pads provides them the opportunity to practice this behavior because they are not being supervised like they would be on a leashed potty break.
+- Tasty snack: Some puppies like to eat their own stool (a habit known as coprophagia) if given the chance.
+Using potty pads provides them the opportunity to practice this behavior because they are not being supervised as they would be on a leashed potty break.

 - Missing out on fresh air and socialization experiences.
 While pee pad training can be more convenient and can keep you both warm and dry when the weather isn’t cooperating, one of the great joys and benefits of having a dog is that you get outside and enjoy the fresh air more often.
 These outdoor excursions also give you the opportunity to meet other people or dogs in your community.
 Pee pad training can deprive your pup of the benefits of socialization.